phaserjs/phaser/README.md

 * Added missing plugins member in Phaser.Game class (thanks @Bilge #1568)
 * Lots of JSDocs fixes (thanks @vulvulune @micahjohnston @Marchys)
 * TilemapLayer.getTiles now returns a copy of the Tiles found by the method, rather than references to the original Tile objects, so you're free to modify them without corrupting the source (thanks @Leekao #1585)
+* Sprite.events.onDragStart has 2 new parameters `x` and `y` which is the position of the Sprite before the drag was started.
+The full list of parameters is: `(sprite, pointer, x, y)`.
+This allows you to retain the position of the Sprite prior to dragging should `dragFromCenter` have been enabled (thanks @vulvulune #1583)

 ### Bug Fixes